 INDUSTRIALIZED BUILDING.
-A combination of one or more sections or modules, subject to state regulations and including the necessary electrical, plumbing, heating, ventilating and other service systems, manufactured offsite and transported to the point of use for installation or erection, with or without other specified components, to comprise a finished building.
-Manufactured homes shall not be considered industrialized buildings for the purpose of this code.
+A combination of one or more closed panels, sections or modules, subject to state regulations and including the necessary electrical, plumbing, heating, ventilating, and other service systems, manufactured off-site and transported to the point of use for installation or erection, with or without other specified components, to comprise a finished building.
+Manufactured homes defined in § 36-85.3 of the Code of Virginia and certified under the provisions of the NationalManufactured Housing Construction and Safety Standards Act (42 USC § 5401 et seq.) shall not be considered industrialized buildings for the purpose of this code.